Working fathers (including self-employed) can enjoy paternity leave benefits under the Government-Paid Paternity Leave (GPPL) scheme.

 Some important things to take note of:

-- Your employee cannot use his paternity leave to offset the notice period when he leave his job.
+Your employee cannot use his paternity leave to offset the notice period when he leaves his job.

 Your employee must meet the following requirements: